|Date of decline||c. 1300 BCE|

 Underlining the presence of a state

 The absence of marked socio-economic differences in comparison to the Egyptian or Mesopotamian kind does not mean that a state was non-existent, instead a different type of state may have been in order.
-The complex economy and homogenity clearly indicates existence of state.
-Bricks from across disparately located sites are found to be of the same proportion (1:2:4), and similar-looking fire-altars and seals too attest to this overarching unity of the civilisation.
+The complex economy and homogeneity clearly indicate existence of state.
+Bricks from across disparately located sites are found to be of the same proportion (1:2:4), and similar-looking fire-altars and seals too attest to this overarching unity of the civilization.

 Interventions of Possehl

 According to Gregory L. Possehl, the Harrapan Civilization was more corporate than exclusionary.
 The people of Harrapa Civilization formed more of heterarchy (emphasis on shared power and collective management) than hierarchy.
 It was based on a system that was less centralised, and mechanisms such as joint rule and councils were used to control and govern social order.
 Thus, unlike civilizations in the western world, this type of society- in Possehl's view- eschews hierarchy.

 He further adds 'Indus people were ruled by a series of councils or gatherings of leaders, rather than a king'.
 There may have been civic councils for individual settlements, regional councils for domains or political units and above civic and possibly an "Indus Council" for the civilization in entirety.
 Dilip.
 K. Chakrabati has postulated a theory that advocates regional centers in which he argues for the prevalence of 'multiple kingdoms centred around major settlements of region'.